elenderg/PAL-1000/instruções de compilação.md

-`If the variable's type name is not blank, resolve the variable (explicit type name); exit.` `Find the variable's type and the variable's nickname given the variable's name.` `If the variable's type is not nil, put the variable's type's name into the variable's type name; exit.` `Abort with "I can't find the '" then the variable's name then "' type." and the variable's locus.`
+`If the variable's type name is not blank, resolve the variable (explicit type name); exit.` `Find the variable's type and the variable's nickname given the variable's name.` `If the variable's type is not nil, put the variable's type's name into the variable's type name; exit.` `Abort with "_I can't find the '_" then the variable's name then "_' type._" and the variable's locus.`

 `To resolve a variable (explicit type name):`
-`Find the variable's type given the variable's type name and the type index.` `If the variable's type is nil, abort with "I can't find the '" then the variable's type name then "' type." and the variable's locus; exit.`
+`Find the variable's type given the variable's type name and the type index.` `If the variable's type is nil, abort with "_I can't find the '_" then the variable's type name then "_' type._" and the variable's locus; exit.`

-114. Perhaps you noticed various calls to "find" routines in the stuff above.
+114. Perhaps you noticed various calls to "_find_" routines in the stuff above.
 These are the ones we should put back now:

 `To find a type and a nickname given a name:`